Biology

 - Take a service-learning class to get involved with local organizations while earning credit.

-- Volunteer to address a social issue and check out Hands on Greater Richmond for opportunities.
+- Volunteer to address a social issue and check out the Community Foundation for opportunities.

 - Join a student organization like Beta Beta Beta Nat'l Honor Society, National Science Teachers Association, Women in Science, STEM at VCU, Black Women in STEM, or a pre-professional health track club.